-Best for Elite Status: Marriott Bonvoy Brilliant™ American Express® Card
+Best for Elite Status: Marriott Bonvoy Brilliant® American Express® Card

-The Marriott Bonvoy Brilliant™ American Express® Card promises automatic Gold Elite Status in the Marriott Bonvoy loyalty program as long as your account remains in good standing.
+The Marriott Bonvoy Brilliant® American Express® Card promises automatic Platinum Elite Status in the Marriott Bonvoy loyalty program as long as your account remains in good standing.
 That’s enough to make it our top credit card pick for complimentary elite status at hotels.

-- 25% bonus on base point earnings at participating Marriott properties
+- 50% more Bonvoy point earnings on stays at participating properties

 - 6x Rewards Category: 6x points at participating Marriott hotels.

-- 3x Rewards Categories: 3x points at U.S. restaurants and on flights booked directly with airlines.
+- 3x Rewards Categories: 3x points at restaurants worldwide and on flights booked directly with airlines.

 - Base Rewards: 2x points on all other eligible purchases.

-- $300 Marriott Bonvoy statement credit each year for eligible purchases at restaurants worldwide (up to $25 in statement credits per month).
+- $300 statement credit each year for eligible purchases at restaurants worldwide (up to $25 in statement credits per month).
 Terms apply.

 - 1 free night award per year at participating Bonvoy properties.

 - Complimentary airport lounge access at more than 1,000 locations worldwide (enrollment required).